 Preparing you for the demands of the corporate world, this MSc, combining academic learning with real-life professional experience, will ensure that you are fully prepared to enter the job market.

-You will work on case studies, provided by our corporate partners, based on current, real-life situations.
-In groups, you will carry out a full analysis and then present your findings and associated recommendations to a panel made up of managers from the partner company.
+You will carry out a consultancy project on behalf of a major player in the industry: Atout France, Futuroscope etc. In groups, you will carry out a full analysis of the issue and then present your findings and associated recommendations to a panel made up of managers from the partner company.

 - How can we continue to develop our business?
 Yescapa, specialist in the hire of motorhomes between private individuals: Exploring the possibilities of joint promotions with local and regional tourist areas as well as the promotion of new tourist routes, less accessible tourist destinations within the area and specialist tourist products or services (outdoor tourism, nature tourism etc.).

 Several times a year, graduates visit the School to present and explain the different strategies adopted by industry professionals or even to give a presentation on a specific career.